 Recommended hotels in Altstadt-Lehel

 Don’t expect to find bargain basement hotel rooms in Altstadt-Lehel.
-In the touristy centre of Munich, property owners know they’re sitting on a tourism gold mine.
+In the touristy center of Munich, property owners know they’re sitting on a tourism gold mine.
 And they won’t be afraid to charge you for the privilege!
-Here are a couple ideas to start your search…
+Here are a couple of ideas to start your search…

-- Hotel ADRIA München: A comfortable 3.5-star hotel in a quieter corner of Altstadt-Lehel.
-Rooms are simple, but ultra-clean and cozy.
+• Hotel ADRIA München: A comfortable 3.5-star hotel in a quieter corner of Altstadt-Lehel.
+Rooms are simple but ultra-clean and cozy.
 The relaxing Englischer Garten is 5 minutes away by foot.
-The closest metro station, Lehel, will get you to the city centre in 5 minutes.
+The closest metro station, Lehel, will get you to the city center in 5 minutes.
 Otherwise, it’s a lovely 20-minute walk from Hotel ADRIA to the heart of Altstadt.

-- Hotel Torbräu: A delightful 4-star hotel set in a beautiful historic building.
+• Hotel Torbräu: A delightful 4-star hotel set in a beautiful historic building.
 Located about 4-6 minutes walking distance from most of Munich’s star attractions, including Hofbräuhaus, Viktualienmarkt, and Marienplatz.
-Rooms showcase classic German style with modern touches.
+The rooms showcase classic German style with modern touches.
 The more expensive suites offer stunning views of some of the city’s most famous landmarks.

 Maxvorstadt